 3. Restart the Android TV

-Though the remote control is not working, you can still restart your Android TV.
-You have to use an orthodox method though.
-Take out the plug of the TV from the socket.
-Wait for sometimes and then put it back in there.
-Once the TV reboots, try to use your smart TV remote and check if it is working or not?
+Though the remote control is not working, you can restart your Android TV.
+You have to use an orthodox method, though.
+Take out the TV’s plug from the socket.
+Wait for a while, and then put it back in.
+Once the TV reboots, try using your smart TV remote and check if it is working.

 4. Use the Google TV App as Online Remote

-You can use a virtual remote control in case the physical Android TV remote is not working.
-For that, you have to use the Google TV app on your smartphone.
+You can use a virtual remote control if the physical Android TV remote is not working.
+To do this, you must use your smartphone’s Google TV app.

 1. Launch the Google TV App.